 ☝️ Further Improvements

 - More design thinking: Education on the importance of design and design thinking.
 More usability testing and talking to users.

 - More internal communications: Teams need to know what other teams are up to, to better understand how the product works.
 Internal events about company roadmaps, goals, department and team accomplishments, updates, etc. are as important as external/public events.

 🎁 Wrap up

 Until Centili, I wasn’t in a position where I could design for and have an impact on such a broad audience.
 4 billion users that is.
 I had an extraordinary experience leading and managing a design team, and that came handy later, in organizing my mobile gaming startup.
 I designed and developed websites, interactions and interfaces, and enjoyed solving problems earlier, but I absolutely fell in love with product design while working at Centili!
-Now, after five years there, I naturally gravitate towards more complex and harder problems, more meaningful causes, and bigger companies.
+Now, after five years there, I naturally gravitate towards more complex and harder problems, more meaningful causes.

-So hit me up if you need your products supercharged⚡, I’m looking for a full-time job anywhere on planet Earth, preferably Europe.
-I’m more interested in companies building digital and in-house products or services.
+So hit me up if you need your products supercharged⚡, I’m always looking for new adventures. 🙂

 Thanks for reading!